 How to make Indian Scrambled Eggs?

 Before cooking Egg Bhurji, whisk the eggs in a bowl and set aside.
-Chop the onions, tomatoes and green chili pepper.
+Chop the onions, tomatoes, and green chili pepper.

 • Heat oil in a large pan and add cumin.
-Let it sizzle until cumin starts to change color.
+Let it sizzle until the cumin starts to change color.

 • Add the onions and green chili and sauté them well till the onions become golden brown.